imanoop7/finetunnig-using-synthetic-data/README.md

 - `prepare_data_for_finetuning.py`: Prepares the generated data for fine-tuning.
 - `finetune_llama.py`: Fine-tunes the LLaMA model on the prepared dataset.
 - `inference_llama.py`: Provides inference capabilities with a Gradio interface.
-- `evaluate_model.py`: Evaluates the fine-tuned model using various metrics.
 - `requirements.txt`: Lists all the required Python packages.

 ## Setup